Ian S. Forrester KC LLD

 Selected recent Cases

-Lisa Henderson QC FCIArb
+Lisa Henderson KC FCIArb

 The Legal 500 lists her in personal injury and medical negligence saying: “She is extremely hardworking, with extensive experience in high-value personal injury cases.”